IgniteUI/igniteui-docfx/en/components/accordion.md

 <div class="divider--half"></div>

 ## Keyboard Navigation
-Keyboard navigation in the Angular Material Accordion provides a rich variety of keyboard interactions to the end-user.
+Keyboard navigation in the Ignite UI for Angular Accordion provides a rich variety of keyboard interactions to the end-user.
 This functionality is enabled by default and allows end-users to easily navigate through the panels.
 The [IgxAccordionComponent]({environment:angularApiUrl}/classes/igxaccordioncomponent.html) navigation is compliant with W3C accessibility standards and convenient to use.

 **Key Combinations**